oyenolaphilipinc/gpt3/README.md

 ![Modern UI/UX GPT-3](https://i.ibb.co/TR5LW9z/image.png)

-## Built in React and Tailwind
+## Built in React and CSS
-This app is React heavy and tailwind included.
+This app is React heavy and CSS included.
 This app is used for learning and improving my React and front end skills.

 ## Introduction